Kindred Creatures

 To be effective, and especially to avoid frustrating, or unintentionally punishing your learner, dog guardians should learn from a trainer who has been educated in the theory and methods of applied behaviour analysis and is qualified to practice.

-More About the Theory
+More About Learning Theory (Applied Behaviour Analysis, ABA)

 The important thing is that YOU have a qualified trainer to set you and your dog up for success.
-(To recognize a qualified positive reinforcement trainer, look for letters behind the name, and then do a search on the organization and qualifications associated with those letters.
+(To recognize a qualified positive reinforcement trainer, look for letters behind the name, and then do a search on the letters and the organization and qualifications associated with those letters.
 Once found, check that the code of ethics explicitly denounces training with correction and aversives, and then search that organization’s trainers directory to find the name and photo of the trainer you’re considering.)

 The first learning is play.
 The best learning is play.